ScilifelabDataCentre/genome-portal/README.md

 Swedish Reference Genome Portal
 ========

-This repository contains the source code for the Swedish Reference Genome Portal (https://genomes.scilifelab.se/), which:
+This repository contains the source code for the [Swedish Reference Genome Portal](https://genomes.scilifelab.se/), which:

 - Showcases genome research performed in Sweden on non-model eukaryotic species.
 - Lowers the barrier of entry to access, visualise, and interpret genome data.